 This project, currently funded by the National Science Foundation, examines the role of mass media in the functioning of representative democratic government.
 The project is in collaboration with Christopher Wlezien; with related papers in conjunction with Fabian Neuner, Dan Hiaeshutter-Rice, and Lindsay Dun.
-A book, Information and Democracy: Public Policy in the News, is forthcoming with Cambridge University Press.
+A book, Information and Democracy: Public Policy in the News, was published in early 2022 with Cambridge University Press.

 The project focuses on the frequency, accuracy, and clarity of policy cues in media content, and explores how the public uses these cues to inform their preferences for policy in the US.
 We begin with the following propositions: (a) a responsive democratic public requires only basic levels of knowledge about policy and policy change, (b) the necessary information is (in some domains) readily available in media content, and (c) citizens pick up on these cues and adjust their preferences for policy accordingly.
 This project tests these propositions, leveraging differences in media coverage across policy areas (and news outlets, and regions) to understand variation in the opinion-policy link.